GRAFT: Grid-Aware Load Forecasting with Multi-Source Textual Alignment and Fusion: GRAFT: GRid-Aware Forecasting with Text

-\item Overall pattern.
-The News bands in NSW and VIC are the most continuous and prominent (see Figures~\ref{fig:heatmap-NSW} and~\ref{fig:heatmap-VIC}), indicating that mainstream media coverage of extreme weather, market fluctuations, and system events is more concentrated.
-The model tends to rely on News during stable to high-pressure periods.
+Here, $T$ is the number of days in the displayed period, and $\mathbb{I}(\cdot)$ is the indicator function.
+Based on these definitions, NSW and VIC show a concentrated and stable News preference: the mean News weight is 0.629/0.630 and News is dominant on 99.3\%/99.2\% of days, with lower normalized entropy $\bar{H}_r$=0.798/0.799.
 Policy appears as sparse but relatively strong stripes across all five states, reflecting the “few but impactful, cross-day decaying’’ nature of policy texts.
 Reddit shows intermittent pulses in each state, capturing events related to holidays, sports, and daily activity rhythms.
+In contrast, TAS exhibits the most diversified gating behavior, with the highest normalized entropy ($\bar{H}_r=0.984$) and a substantially larger mean Policy weight (0.346), consistent with the more balanced visual pattern in Figure~\ref{fig:heatmap-TAS}.